Written by 10:24 am Facts & Stories

 The Wolf Girl of Devil’s River, Texas

-The Wolf Girl of Devil’s River, Del Rio, Texas is a real incident or tale about a young woman who was spotted wolfpack hunting alongside them.
+In a true story called The Wolf Girl of Devil’s River, Del Rio, Texas, a little girl who was seen wolfpack hunting alongside them.

-What if animals adopted us instead of other people to raise us?
-Were we going to keep our humanity or would we just turn into a snarling beast?
-Stories of wild kids make us wonder what it means to be human and raise questions about the relative importance of nature and nurture.
-These kinds of tales are well-known all throughout the world.
-One peculiar and enigmatic tale of a feral child, who was allegedly reared by wolves to become a legend, originates in the southwest regions of the United States and Mexico.
-Here, we are going to tell you a real story of the wolf girl of Devil’s River, Texas.
+What if animals adopted us and raised us instead of humans?
+Would we retain our humanity or would we simply mutate into a snarling beast?
+Stories of misbehaving children make us ponder what it is to be human and the relative merits of nature vs nurture.
+These kinds of stories are well recognized in every country.
+A strange and mysterious story of a feral child who was purportedly raised by wolves and went on to become a legend has its roots in the southwest areas of both the United States and Mexico.
+Here, we’ll share a true account about the Texas town of Devil’s River’s wolf girl.

 Forest view of Texas

-From Del Rio, Texas, head northwest into the desert until you reach Devil’s River.
-Where Dry Creek merges with Devil’s River, a trapper by the name of John Dent and his wife Molly settled in the 1830s.
-Dent sought out beaver, which was common in that area.
-He and Molly constructed a hut out of the brush, and close to it, they erected an arbor to provide shade.
-When Molly Dent got pregnant.
-John Dent rode his horse to their farthest neighbors when she was about to give birth to their child.
-To the man and his wife he remarked, “My wife is having a baby.”
-Can you assist us?
-They agreed to arrive right away.
+You may reach Devil’s River by travelling northwest through the desert from Del Rio, Texas.
+Where Dry Creek and Devil’s River meet, a trapper by the name of John Dent and his wife Molly lived in the 1830s.
+Dent went in search of beaver, which were plentiful there.
+Out of the undergrowth, he and Molly built a cottage, and close by, they built an arbor for shade.
+When Molly Dent was going to give birth to their child, John Dent rode his horse to their furthest neighbors.
+He announced to the man and his wife, “My wife is having a baby.”
+Could you help us?
+They promised to show up right away.

 Dolan Falls on Devil's River